-Goal CFS-2 To meet or ex ceed the State's mandated solid waste recycling rate of 35%.
+Goal CFS-2 To meet or exceed the State's mandated solid waste recycling rate of 35%.
 Policy CFS-2.1 The City shall regularly communicate recycling success to constituents and encourages continued efforts to excel at recycling, as well as a means of demonstrating the cost savings associated with these efforts.
 Policy CFS-2.2 The City shall regularly evaluate solid waste contracts to encourage competitive bidding and appropriate market rate fees for performance and actively participate in State and stakeholder efforts to seek out and implement practical and cost effective solutions to anticipated changes in current solid waste disposal practices.
 Policy CFS-2.3 The City shall monitor compliance and impose penalties on operators who repeatedly fail to comply with State mandates.
 Policy CFS-2.4 The City shall conduct a baseline waste audit at the schools and municipal properties to determine where improvement in diversion is needed most and implement those improvements to reduce trash being hauled to the landfill and save money.
 Policy CFS-2.5 The City shall recommend the use of recycling containers to event permit holders to reduce the contamination rate of recycling separated from trash collected.
 Policy CFS-2.6 The City shall increase the number of paired collection stations (one trash container and one recycling container side-by-side).
-Goal CFS-3 equate fire and police protection facilities and services to ensure the le and the protection of property in the city.
+Goal CFS-3 - equate fire and police protection facilities and services to ensure the le and the protection of property in the city.
 Policy CFS-3.1 The City shall work to minimize fire loss and damage within the city.
 Policy CFS-3.2 The City shall promote public awareness of fire and emergency procedures by developing new and expanding existing public fire safety and emergency life support education programs.
 Policy CFS-3.3 The City shall support the establishment of citizen participation in safety programs, such as community oriented policing.
-Policy CFS-3.4 The City shall strive to provide sufficient funding and other support to assure that citizens are served by well-trained and capable public safety personnel at all times.
-Policy CFS-3.5 The City shall make reasonable efforts to seek out opportunities for collaborative arrangements intended to provide or supplement City efforts, to include shared services, mutual aid agreements and other forms of inter-governmental cooperation.
-Policy CFS-3.6 The police shall make pedestrian and cyclist safety a priority.
-Policy CFS-3.7 The police shall continue to improve enforcement of existing vehicular safety laws.
+Policy CFS-3.3 Policy CFS-3.4 programs, such as community oriented policing.
+The City shall strive to provide sufficient funding and other support to assure that citizens are served by well-trained and capable public safety personnel at all Policy CFS-3.4 programs, such as community oriented policing.
+The City shall strive to provide sufficient funding and other support to assure that citizens are served by well-trained and capable public safety personnel at all times.
+The City shall make reasonable efforts to seek out opportunities for collaborative arrangements intended to provide or supplement City efforts, to include shared services, mutual aid agreements and other forms of inter-governmental